eco619/engineering-docs/architecture/platform-architecture.md

 Platforms should autonomously resolve conditions through available capabilities before escalating unresolved conditions to human intervention.

 Human-in-the-loop participation is a governed escalation path rather than a substitute for available automated processing.

+## Deterministic Control Boundaries

+Autonomous and AI-assisted capabilities should operate within deterministic control boundaries that are independent of the reasoning system being governed.

+Where an action is prohibited, restricted, or requires authorization, the component requesting the action should not have authority to override the control enforcing that boundary.

+The control boundary should evaluate whether the requested action is permitted and provide only the result necessary for execution to continue or stop.

 ## Authorization Inheritance